How do you heat a house with solar power?

-This is the type of solar thermal collector that is used for homes.
-The nice thing about these collectors is that they are low profile, and each one takes up about the same space as a photovoltaic panel.
+The nice thing about these collectors is that they are low profile.
+Each one takes up about the same space as a photovoltaic panel.
 There are two basic types:

 The heat from either of these types of collectors is dumped into a hot water storage tank.
 A couple collectors may be all you need to satisfy the hot water needs for the average home.
-If you have larger hot water needs, such as for a pool or hot tub, you will need more collectors.
+If you have larger hot water needs, such as for a pool or hot tub, you can simply add more collectors.

 If you have a hydronic radiant in-floor heating system, your solar hot water can then be used to heat your home.
 Many hydronic systems use the same system to heat both the fluid for the in-floor heat and your hot water supply.
-This is the best case because it means you can use solar for all of your heating needs.
-If your system has separate heating systems for hot water and the radiant heat, you will have to make some decisions about how to integrate a solar thermal system.
-In most cases, your home heating will be the bigger energy hog.
+This would allow solar energy to supply all of your heating needs.

-One last option is to run the solar heated fluid into a standalone heat exchange in your living space, such as a baseboard or wall mounted radiator.
-This has the advantage of not needing to modify any existing systems, but it also means having a separate heating system.
+Another option is to run the solar heated fluid into a standalone heat exchanger in your living space, such as a baseboard or wall mounted radiator.
+This has the advantage of not needing to modify any existing systems.
 This could be a good choice for a small house without an existing heating system, or if you want to add some heat into a space that isn’t already heated, such as a garage or basement.

 Solar photovoltaic panels can be used to heat your home as well.
 In many ways, this is a preferable approach because it’s a mechanically simpler approach, especially if you already use electricity to heat your home.
 With electric heating, there’s no separate system that carries heated fluid into your home, and no heat exchangers that need to be mechanically integrated.